privacy-scaling-explorations/maci/docs/audit.md

 # Security Audit 2022

-In the summer of 2022, MACI v1 was audited by Hashcloak.
+In the summer of 2022, MACI v1 was audited by HashCloak.
 The audit covered both the zk-SNARK circuits and the Solidity smart contracts.

 This audited revealed a number of high severity issues which have been remediated by the MACI development team.
 We will be looking at those in details in the following sections.